CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - support Telegram Stars and local manual payment
 - for local manual payment screenshots, OCR should assist review, not replace approval in phase 1

+### BL-07.
+Legacy Migration Logic
+For VPS-1 to VPS-2 transition:
+- PostgreSQL is the recommended target database for VPS-2
+- legacy SQLite data should be treated as source input, not as the target schema design
+- active subscriptions must remain valid through their carried-over entitlement period
+- valid media index data should be reused when delivery references remain operational
+- expired or already used short-lived delivery tokens should not be migrated as active target tokens
+- insecure legacy storage patterns must be removed during migration
 ---

 ## Modules